Pycord-Development/guide/guide/Interactions/buttons.md

 Normally, when the bot goes offline, all the buttons stop working.
 You will be able to see the buttons, but nothing will happen when you press them.
 This is a problem if you are trying to create, say, a self-role system with buttons.
 This is where persistent views come in.

 Persistent views work forever.
-When the bot goes offline, the buttons will stop working, but once the bot is back online, they start working again.
+When the bot goes offline, the buttons will stop working till the bot is online again, but once the bot is back online, they start working again.

 In a Persistent View, the timeout must be set to `None` and all the children in the view much have a `custom_id` attribute set.